bullhornfixie/CV-1/README.md

 *Really great readme, I enjoyed reading it!
 You shared some really great context here, and the instructions on how to run it were clear ~ Makers Coach*

 ### Personable
 I'm able to quickly build rapport with people and engage on a personal level.
 As a developer, I feel comfortable speaking with stakeholders and have client facing experience from previous roles where diluting technical jargon into client friendly language became a skill in itself.

+### Ambitious
+I once pitched solo to the Financial Director of Hugo Boss at their HQ in Camden to manage their group pension scheme.
+This was on the edge of my comfort zone and I made it to the final 3 considerations.

 ### Self Starter
 In 2018, I wanted to live in Barcelona for the summer.
 So I learnt basic Spanish, found an apartment, and then got on a plane.
 My apartment fell through hours after arriving and I stayed in a hotel with a social terrace for 2 nights to work out a plan B. Here, I made a group of local friends, managed to source a new apartment, found a co-working space to run my business, brought a bike, enrolled in Spanish night school and met a Spanish girlfriend...in 2 weeks!
 This gave me the confidence that I could be dropped in a foreign situation and make it work.